 Best Feature: BirdEye leverages customer reviews as a competitive edge, helping customers receive and manage online reviews efficiently.
 Companies can respond to text messages, Facebook messages, and web chats, all from within the BirdEye interface.

 Worst Feature: BirdEye is much more expensive than other citation management tools on the market, and you can’t piecemeal out the citation management part.
 To make use of the BirdEye platform you have to get the whole suite of services, which may not be needed to suit your needs.

 Cost: Pricing starts at $3,000 per year for small businesses and scales up from there for enterprise clients.

 Citation Management Tool vs. Local SEO Agency

-So where does citation management fit into your broader local SEO strategy?
+So, where does citation management fit into your broader local SEO strategy?
 Are local citations enough to get you more traffic?

 Although citation management software can be a pretty cheap and quick fix to get your business in front of more customers, it’s just one small sliver of the Local SEO pie.

-An SEO partnership will help you align efforts across both on-page and off-page SEO, helping you with local keyword research and aligning content marketing strategies with your organic opportunities to target geographic phrases, all of which will help Google understand when to return your pages in search results.
+An SEO partnership will help you align efforts across both on-page SEO and off-page SEO, helping you with local keyword research and aligning content marketing strategies with your organic opportunities to target geographic phrases, all of which will help Google understand when to return your web pages in search results.

 When partnering with an SEO agency, you’ll also have a set of eyes constantly double-checking that your citations are consistent and valuable.
 They’ll scour the entire web for inconsistencies and do a comprehensive citation cleanup, without any limitations.

 So if you are able to invest in a larger local SEO campaign, you can hand off local citations to an SEO agency.
-But if you’re looking for a quicker fix and don’t have the budget to invest in a larger SEO solution, it will make sense to stick with Yext or the Yext alternative that makes most sense for you.
+But if you’re looking for a quicker fix and don’t have the budget to invest in a larger SEO solution, it will make sense to stick with Yext or the Yext alternative that makes the most sense for you.